 Since we began pursuing prison abuse claims, we have regularly achieved verdicts and settlements that are more than three times the previous average compensation for prison abuse death cases.
 Large verdicts and settlements have encouraged prisons to take action to prevent the type of behavior that results in injury and death.
 We made it a condition of settlement in one suicide case that the institution create suicide-resistant cells.

 If your family member was seriously injured or killed because of prison abuse or abuse at a mental health facility, please contact our law firm as soon as possible to arrange a free consultation and case evaluation.
-From offices in Bridgeport, Danbury and New Haven, Connecticut, our civil rights lawyers represent clients in prison abuse cases throughout the state.
+Our civil rights lawyers represent clients in prison abuse cases throughout the state.